Fraser-Crawford/rust_multi_layer/README.md

 Line three creates a dataframe from the simulation data. `dataframe.time` is the series of times, `dataframe.layer_solute_concentrations` gives the solute concentration in each layer for each timestep etc.

+By default droplets are made to never accelerate, the keyword `stationary` can be set to `False` when specifying the droplet to allow for acceleration. `gravity` can also be set if desired when `stationary` is set to `False`.
 # Advanced Usage:
 Sometimes you may want the droplet environment to change over time such as the temperature or relative humidity changing.
 To do this, provide a function that takes in the time as the only argument to the respective environment variable.
 For instance: